doogzultz/time_series_project/financial_time_series/readme.txt

 cell are either observations of the output or descriptions of what the cell does.

-The data is stored on my Google drive with a shared link, for ease of importation.
+The data is store on my Google drive with a shared link, for ease of importation.
 I can make this link private in the future, if you wish.

 The code has already been run, and the output is already printed.
 However,